rd-alliance/Research-Metadata-Schemas-WG/guidelines/guidelines.md

-Here is [the living document](https://docs.google.com/document/d/1VTA-rFhSn6dceNZpp0Nq3mRRUoAjYMPaqQtEW-ls9Qs/edit) for the guideline.
+Here is [the living google doc](https://drive.google.com/open?id=1VTA-rFhSn6dceNZpp0Nq3mRRUoAjYMPaqQtEW-ls9Qs) for the guideline.